minio/docs/source/reference/minio-mc/mc-cat.rst

    Specify an integer that is the number of bytes from which the command offsets the output.

+   Mutually exclusive with the :mc-cmd:`~mc cat --part-number` flag.

+.. mc-cmd:: --part-number
+   :optional:

+   Download a specific part number of a multi-part upload.
+   Specify the integer of the part number to download.

+   Mutually exclusive with the :mc-cmd:`~mc cat --offset` and :mc-cmd:`~mc cat --tail` flags.

 .. mc-cmd:: --rewind
    :optional: